Villa dei Volusii: Excavation

-The complete excavation of the entire complex, cut in two by the highway's access ramp, was done from 1962 to 1971 by the highway company (Società Autostrade) with the supervision of the regional cultural heritage department.
-Then the refurbishment operations continued until the 1990s, with the restoration of the mosaic floors, walls and structures, the setting up of a small antiquarium and lastly, the installation of wooden roofs to protect spaces exposed to atmospheric agents.
+The excavation of the complex, cut in two by the highway's access ramp, was done from 1962 to 1971.
+Renovation continued until the 1990s with the restoration of the mosaic floors, walls and structures, the setting up of a small antiquarium and the installation of protective roofs.

 History

-This villa rustica fits into the group of villas built in the Roman republican age by the senatorial families not far from Rome, in a fertile and highly disputed territory from the point of view of the real estate market of the time, being not only a country residence but also a large farm.
+This villa rustica fits into the group of villas built in the Roman republican age by senatorial families not far from Rome in a fertile area, being not only a country residence but also a large farm.

-The villa that can be seen today was largely built around the middle of the 1st century BC by the senatorial family of the Volusii Saturnini, probably on a pre-existing structure that belonged to the Egnatii family, opponents of Augustus who had their assets seized after their death.
-From the senator Quintus Volusius, a character known to Cicero, the villa passed to his son Lucius Volusius Saturninus (consul 12 BC), cousin of Tiberius, who enlarged the building.
-He adapted it in the style of Hellenistic villas, in vogue in the Augustan age, equipping it with residential and spa facilities, enriching it with new mosaic decorations and expanding the residential part with the construction of a gigantic peristyle with the lararium with statues of the family's ancestors.
+The villa that can be seen today was largely built around the middle of the 1st century BC by the senatorial family of the Volusii Saturnini, probably on an existing villa that had belonged to the Egnatii family, opponents of Augustus who had their assets seized after their death.
+From the senator Quintus Volusius, known to Cicero, the villa passed to his son Lucius Volusius Saturninus (consul 12 BC), cousin of Tiberius, who enlarged the building.
+He adapted it in the style of Hellenistic villas, in vogue in the Augustan age, equipping it with residential and spa facilities, enriching it with new mosaic decorations and expanding the residential part with the construction of a gigantic peristyle and with a lararium with statues of the family's ancestors.
+The family also owned the more commercial villa-estate at Settefinestre.

 On the death of Quintus Volusius Saturninus who was consul in 56 AD, the villa was probably acquired by the emperor.

-Around this date the villa changed radically from a suburban luxury villa into a large agricultural production centre, and this seems to have remained, with a corresponding obvious deterioration of the appearance and decorum of the residential part, up to the end of the 4th century AD.
-The family died out beyond the middle of the 2nd century.
+Around this date the villa changed radically from a suburban luxury villa into a large agricultural production centre typical of a latifundium, complete with large slave quarters (ergastulum) and this seems to have continued, with a corresponding deterioration of the quality of the residential part, up to the end of the 4th century AD.
 The villa was restored between the 3rd and 4th centuries AD.
-Traces of devastation (including the violent shattering of the statues) and of fires have been revealed here and there by excavations but the villa was frequented until the 5th century AD, when a small cemetery was set up in the residential part.
+Traces of devastation (including the violent shattering of the statues) and of fires have been revealed by excavations but the villa was frequented until the 5th century AD, when a small cemetery was set up in the residential part.

 Starting from the early Middle Ages, a religious building was first built and then a small fortified centre with towers and, finally, a rustic farmhouse reported in the maps of the area of the 16th century.